ABOUT

 A bit about John "Cocksy" Cocks, always on, or under the water.

-He became a household name as the "celebrity builder" on shows such as Treasure Island, DIY Dads and My House My Castle, and often joked that he was “Cocksy the TV builder - who'd never built a TV”.
+He became a household name through shows like Treasure Island, DIY Dads, and My House My Castle, and often joked that he was “Cocksy the TV builder - who’d never built a TV.”

 THE EVENT